Nozbe/WatermelonDB/docs/Implementation/Adapters.md

 - `LokiExecutor` actually implements the Adapter operations
 - `encodeQuery` translates `QueryDescription` objects to Loki query objects
 - `executeQuery` implements join queries (`Q.on`), which Loki does not support

+## Writing your own adapter

+If you want to write a new adapter, please contact [@radex](https://github.com/radex) for more information.

+⚠️ TODO: This section needs more concrete tips